Main Campus location: MS 1.01.04; 210-458-4125

-Taking and passing the Chemistry Placement exam is a prerequisite to enrolling in CHE 1103 General Chemistry I. The Chemistry Placement exam may be taken only once every two years.
+Taking and passing the Chemistry Placement exam is a prerequisite to enrolling in CHE 1103 General Chemistry I. The Chemistry Placement exam may be retaken 12 months after the initial test date.
 Students who achieve the appropriate cutoff score and meet the math prerequisite requirement can register for the General Chemistry course.
 If the cutoff score is not reached, the student may enroll in CHE 1073 Basic Chemistry but not General Chemistry.
 Registration for the Chemistry Placement exam is available through ASAP at the Testing Services Office (test registration) link.
 Study resource information is available at testing.utsa.edu/.

 Prior learning may be assessed by institutionally developed exams which grant credit for specific courses administered by Testing Services.
 Please refer to the current Undergraduate Catalog, Appendix C, for a full list of CBEs available.
 Registration for a CBE is available through ASAP at the Testing Services Office (test registration) link.

-Correspondence testing is offered September through April to students who are taking courses at other universities and are required to have their examinations proctored at a testing facility.
+Correspondence testing is offered during the Fall and Spring semesters to students who are taking courses at other universities and are required to have their examinations proctored at a testing facility.
 The Office of Testing Services must be contacted at least three weeks prior to any proposed examination date.
 All fees are paid online prior to any approved test session.
 No correspondence exam times are offered in the summer months.
 Certification exams do not fall under the correspondence service.
 Correspondence exams must be part of a college course to qualify.

 Testing Services administers the FACT for the Finance Department.
 Passing the FACT exam is a prerequisite to registering for FIN 3023 Intermediate Corporate Finance.
 Further information from the Finance Department can be found by visiting the Department's website.
 Registration for a FACT exam is available through ASAP at the Testing Services Office (test registration) link.